David Koch: Personal life

 Fred Thompson poses with David Koch and his wife Julia Koch.

 In February 1991, Koch was seriously injured as a passenger on board USAir Flight 1493 when it collided with another aircraft on a runway at Los Angeles International Airport, killing 35 people.
 Koch survived and said in an interview in 2014 that it helped change his life and prompted him to become "tremendously philanthropic."

+When he was named lifetime trustee at Deerfield Academy in 2010, he said: “I would like to be known in the future as someone who is not just a wealthy, successful businessman but someone who really cared about the well-being of others—did his darndest to be charitable and help others.”

 Following Jacqueline Kennedy Onassis' death in 1994, Koch purchased her 15-room apartment at 1040 Fifth Avenue.
 In 1996 he married Julia Flesher.
 The apartment "wasn't roomy enough" after the birth of their third child, so Koch sold it to billionaire Glenn Dubin in 2006 and moved with his family to 740 Park Avenue.
 They had three children together; David Jr., Mary Julia, and John.
-Mary Julia is a staff reporter for The New York Sun, and was editor-in-chief of The Harvard Independent.
+Mary Julia is an associate opinion editor at The Wall Street Journal and formerly was a staff reporter for The New York Sun and editor-in-chief of The Harvard Independent.